polterguy/phosphorusfive-dox/chapter-6.md

   src:x:/@_src2/*
 ```

-Of course, the above could also be accomplished by using a boolean algebraic expression instead.
+The above could also be accomplished by using a boolean algebraic expression instead.
 However, the simplified syntax of using multiple **[src]** nodes, often outweighs the benefits of the condensed syntax using algebra.
+Boolean algebraic expressions are covered in one of the appendixes.

 Notice though that **[set]** can only handle one **[src]** argument.